Reduce tools verbosity

 - Assignee changed from Mark Abraham to Teemu Murtola

-#6 Updated by Teemu Murtola about 7 years ago
+#6 Updated by Teemu Murtola over 7 years ago

 My current implementation (https://gerrit.gromacs.org/#/c/2472/ and https://gerrit.gromacs.org/#/c/2473/) don't currently print the authors/license anywhere.
 I would prefer to first clean up the code that potentially needs to print this information (including the code that writes output files, so that also this output would go through a single function), and then decide on what to print where.
 I will anyways implement a -quiet option for the wrapper binary that suppresses all this output, and possibly some others as well; if there is more control over what really gets printed, then it is less important what gets printed out by default.
 But explicit requests to cite some papers will probably be more efficient than a generic list of authors.
 I don't think that we should change the default visibility of those "Please cite" notices.

-#7 Updated by Teemu Murtola about 7 years ago
+#7 Updated by Teemu Murtola over 7 years ago

 - Status changed from In Progress to Fix uploaded